ElijahRTaylor/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-A Another thing that we wanted to analyze was the relationship between play kickstarter campaigns and their goal amounts.
+Another thing that we wanted to analyze was the relationship between play kickstarter campaigns and their goal amounts.
 We wanted to see whether campaigns for these plays generally succeeded or failed due to their campaign goal amount.
 In order to properly analyze, we created 12 separate dollar amount ranges and calculated the number of successful, failed, and canceled projects based on those ranges.
 Once we calculated the total amount of projects in each range, we then calculated the percentage of each outcome for each range.

 The chart below shows the percentage of successful campaigns against failed and canceled campaigns in each range.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/87248687/137568286-98e58d76-5792-4896-8483-16cab522145c.png)

 From looking on this chart, the first thing we can see is that there were no canceled campaigns.
 This means that the percentage of successful and failed campaigns for each range should add up to 100%.
-Because of this, the line representing the percentage of successful campaigns is a reflection of the line represenitng the failed campaigns across the x-axis.
+Because of this, the line representing the percentage of successful campaigns is a reflection of the line representing the failed campaigns.
 We can see that percentage of successful campaigns with goals from the ranges of <1000-19999 appear to drop as the goal amount increases from range to range.
 It appears to go back up again between the ranges of 35000-44999, but then it sharply declines after that.

 ### Challenges and Difficulities Encountered
 It was extremely important for us to ensure that we had the launch dates in the proper axis so that the line graph could clearly display the count of outcomes vs the launch month.
 Before having the proper fields for the pivot chart completed, my line chart was not being clearly displayed.

-One of the challenges I ran into initially was forgetting to format the cells to represent percentage amounts.
+For the analysis of the outcomes based on goals, one of the challenges I ran into initially was forgetting to format the cells to represent percentage amounts.
 Before I did this, my line chart was displaying the data as decimals rather than percentages.

 ## Results